 🧥 What to wear 🧥

 Please remember that children under 3 years are not permitted to ride the 🚠 cable-cars for the 🏔 Aiguille du Midi ascent for a very good reason; and that reason is the possible adverse effects of altitude sickness.
 In fact, anyone can suffer from altitude sickness, so if you or anyone in your party is having continued efforts breathing or is complaining of feeling nauseous, then you should head back down to Chamonix as soon as possible.
 Staying 🥤 hydrated is very important at altitude (so take water with you).
 If anyone in your group has any known medical problem, then you should consult a doctor for advice before undertaking this ascent.

 There is a ☕️ café / lounge bar called The Vertical Café at the departure station in Chamonix, as well as the Epicerie du Midi next to the Heliopic Hotel, and many cafés and restaurants in the Chamonix Sud area.
-At Plan de l’Aiguille there is: the Refuge du Plan de l’Aiguille where you can have lunch, and at the very top there is the Cafétéria Summit 3842 and the upmarket The 3842 restaurant.
+A 15mins walk from the ⛰ Plan de l’Aiguille there is: the Refuge du Plan de l’Aiguille where you can have lunch, and at the very top there is the Cafétéria Summit 3842 and the upmarket The 3842 restaurant.
 Or you could simply take a 🍏 picnic lunch to enjoy at the Plan de l’Aiguille!

 Hiking possibilities en famille

-In the summertime, a good option with older children is to walk from the Plan de L’Aiguille across to the Montenvers area (this takes about 2 hours) and to take the 🚂 Montenvers train (see MBFF post here) back down to Chamonix (combined tickets are available).
-Or you could walk down from the Plan de l’Aiguille for some fun at the Parc d’Attractions (though this can be tough for the knees, as it is pure descent!).
+In the summertime, a good option with older children is to walk from the 🥾 Plan de L’Aiguille across to the Montenvers area (this 6km traverse takes about 2 hours) and to take the 🚂 Montenvers train (see MBFF post here) back down to Chamonix (combined tickets are available).
+Or you could walk down from the Plan de l’Aiguille for some fun at the 🌈 Parc d’Attractions (though this can be tough for the knees, as it is pure descent!).
 If you plan to do either of these hikes, then make sure you are properly attired (good walking boots, poles, hat, sunglasses, suntan lotion, layers, backpack with food and sufficient water).

 Opening hours and rates